 I got started in the non-profit sector as a music marketing intern for the Ridgefield Playhouse.
-It was fun, interesting, and challenging work — so, the next summer, I took up another internship at the Rhode Island Philharmonic.
+It was fun, interesting, and challenging work — so, senior year of college, I took up another internship at the Rhode Island Philharmonic.
 Those internships set in stone my love for working in creative environments (with music sprinkled in).

 I applied, and next thing I knew I was putting my two weeks in and starting my position at WP.

 I'm really enjoying my time here.
-The environment is positive, friendly, and everyone's open to ideas (plus, still living in Wingdale, the commute is nice and easy).
+The environment is positive, friendly, and everyone's open to ideas.